duststorm/makehuman/trunk/makehuman/utils/fixmesh/Readme.txt

 All new targets should now appear in the fixmesh/data/new/targets directory.
 Move it to the makehuman dir.

-There also appears a file fixmesh/base/new/grbase.mhx, which contains information about the face groups.
-Open fixmesh/base/new/base-w-groups.blend.
-It has two internal scripts.
+There also appears a file fixmesh/base/new/grbase.obj, which contains information about the face groups.

-1. Run mxh_import.py.
-Imports grbase.mhx.
-File paths must be edited before the script works.
-Actually, it will halt with an error because it expects a rig.
-Ignore this, because the mesh has already been loaded.
+1. Load grbase.obj into Blender with the standard obj importer.
+Groups as vertgroups, and no rotate -90 deg.

 2. Apply texture coordinates.
 I failed to do so automatically, and I would have run into problems at seams anyway.